Richland, Washington

 Richland (/ˈrɪtʃlənd/) is a city in Benton County, Washington, United States.
 It is located in southeastern Washington at the confluence of the Yakima and the Columbia Rivers.
 As of the 2020 census, the city's population was 60,560.
-Along with the nearby cities of Pasco and Kennewick, Richland is one of the Tri-Cities, and is home to the Hanford nuclear site.
+Along with the nearby cities of Pasco and Kennewick, Richland forms the Tri-Cities metropolitan area.

+The townsite was established in 1905 and incorporated as Richland in 1910.
+The U.S. Army acquired the city and surrounding areas in 1943 for the establishment of the Hanford nuclear site, part of the Manhattan Project during World War II.
+Richland was transformed into a bedroom community for Hanford workers and grew to 25,000 residents by the end of the war.
+The city remained under control of Hanford contractors until it was re-incorporated as a city in 1958.

 History

 For centuries, the village of Chemna stood at the mouth of the current Yakima River.
 Today that village site is called Columbia Point.
-From this village, the Wanapum, Yakama and Walla Walla Indians harvested the salmon runs entering the Yakima River.
+From this village, the indigenous Wanapum, Yakama and Walla Walla peoples harvested the salmon runs entering the Yakima River.
 Captain William Clark of the Lewis and Clark Expedition visited the mouth of the Yakima River on October 17, 1805.

 Formative years

 In 1904–1905, W.R.
 Amon and his son Howard purchased 2300 acre and proposed a town site on the north bank of the Yakima River.
 Postal authorities approved the designation of this town site as Richland in 1905, naming it for Nelson Rich, a state legislator and land developer.
 In 1906, the town was registered at the Benton County Courthouse.
-It was incorporated on April 28, 1910, as a Washington Fourth Class City.
+It was incorporated on April 28, 1910, as a fourth-class city.

+Population growth in Richland accelerated following the opening of a permanent bridge over the Yakima River in 1907 and a highway to Kennewick in 1926.
+A cable ferry to Pasco operated across the Columbia River from 1894 to 1931, when it was replaced by a modern bridge.